harold-b/vscode-duktape-debug/README.md

 ## Status
 It works.
-I'd like to refactor it and polish it more as I find the time.
+I'd like to refactor the code and polish it more as I find the time.

 ## Usage